CrimsonVelka/DiffusionDesignWorks/docs/udw/udwpipeline.md

 By the time I trained out several versions of UDW, I got familiar enough with the process where I was able to make changes as needed whenever something would arise in the process.
 Whether changing up the dataset creation process, or how I was automating the process as I got experienced enough to figure out where I can fit in pieces to reduce my workload.
 I learned a lot of python along the way and more about the inner workings of model training.
 As stated before, I got a jump start using [Anime Screenshot Pipeline](https://github.com/cyber-meow/anime_screenshot_pipeline) but ultimately my end result in changing the pipeline workflow looks unrecognizable to even the developer's current version of the process.

-!!! info
+!!! info "Things to note before continuing:"

-    * Anime is often shown in 24 frames per second, drawn in 3s.
+    * Anime is usually broadcasted in 24 frames per second, drawn in 3s.
 Meaning every drawing is on screen for 3 frames, 8 different frames shown in a second.

     * A standard anime episode is 24 minutes long, or around 34k frames